The AI Search Manual

 Relevance Optimization Plan Template (A GEO Blueprint)

 The process of Relevance Engineering is no different from the standard auditing, research, and optimization process.
 The inputs and outputs are simply different.
-Here is a Relevance Optimization Plan you can implement across your content to better understand its place in AI.
-This is a starting point and iPullRank can support your team on content auditing, keyword research and content creation for this new AI-powered world.
+Here is a relevance optimization plan you can implement across your content to better understand its place in AI.
+This is just a starting point; iPullRank can support your team on content auditing, keyword research, and content creation for this new AI-powered world.

 Step 1: Content Audit for AI Readability & Extractability